deconf/Analytics-Insights/readme.txt

 1. Upload the full analytics-insights directory into your wp-content/plugins directory.
 2. In WordPress select Plugins from your sidebar menu and activate the Analytics Insights plugin.
-3. Open the plugin configuration page, which is located under Analytics Insights menu.
+3. Open the plugin configuration page, which is located under the Analytics Insights menu.
 4. Authorize the plugin to connect to Google Analytics using the Authorize Plugin button.
 5. Go back to the plugin configuration page, which is located under Analytics Insights menu to update/set your settings.
 6. Go to Analytics Insights -> Tracking Code to configure/enable/disable tracking.